 After 1991, the things about FTP that were my fault got fewer and farther between.
 For example, while it is my fault that v1.10 of the Packet Driver Spec never saw the light of day, it is purely FTP's fault that they lost interest in the spec before transferring subsequent work (v1.11, at least) and the rights to Crynwr Software .
 When FTP Software vanished into Netmanage (a shareholder disaster if there ever was one, valuing FTP at less than it's cash on hand), I was finally free.

 I learned to program (among other things) at MIT's Tech Model Railroad Club .
 Once I got a picture taken at TMRC published on the cover of Railroad Model Craftsman magazine .
 While I was at MIT, and later when I was living in Boston and Cambridge, most of my modeling time was spent building hand-laid track for TMRC, and building/painting cars and locomotives for the Boston & Maine Railroad, in HO (1:87) scale.
 Since about 1990, I have a couple of 2' x 4' modules that I take to train shows as part of the Hub Division Modular Layout.
-I have a partly completed layout in my attic that I can attach the modules to as well.
+I have an operational layout in my attic that I can attach the modules to as well.
 I spend much of my modeling time working on B&M 1950s passenger equipment and structures.

 Recently I've been experimenting with high-resolution close-up photography of my models.
 These JPEGs are 600KB+, so they will be slow to download on a low-speed link.